IBM/unitxt/docs/docs/adding_operator.rst

 **Explanation**: These lines demonstrate how to use two specific operators for string manipulation and conditional filtering.

-It is recommended to use existing operators to encourage code sharing and common code testing.
-The list of available operators can be found in the :ref:`operators <operators>` section.
-This tutorial will guide you through creating new operators for personal use and community contribution.
+In addition, this tutorial will now guide you on creating new operators in Python for personal use and community contribution.

-Operators are categorized based on their operation scope, some operate on a specific field of an instance, while others handle the entire instance or multiple instances at once.

 Field Operators
 ---------------